Discover Your Dream Home in NYC with Expert Guidance and Save Thousands!

 The New York City Broker

-Brett Ari Fischer is a co-founder of Mantus Real Estate and the Senior Managing Director of Sales, specializing in a broad spectrum of NYC real estate transactions, ranging from $350,000 to $23 million.
+Brett Ari Fischer is the CEO and co-founder of Sefirot Real Estate, specializing in a broad spectrum of NYC real estate transactions, ranging from $350,000 to $23 million.
 Renowned for his exceptional work ethic and outstanding communication skills, Brett has a distinguished track record of success.
 His expertise has led to multiple appearances on Bravo’s Million Dollar Listing New York.
-Alongside his business partner, Brett represents over 400 exclusive apartments.

 With extensive knowledge in luxury sales and rentals across Manhattan, Brooklyn, and Queens, Brett is a Certified Negotiation Expert and Certified Buyer Representative.
 His vast experience and extensive network of industry contacts provide his loyal clientele with all necessary resources, whether they are buying, selling, or renting a home.

-Brett Ari Fischer is a co-founder of Mantus Real Estate and the Senior Managing Director of Sales, specializing in a broad spectrum of NYC real estate transactions, ranging from $350,000 to $23 million.
+Brett Ari Fischer is the CEO and co-founder of Sefirot Real Estate, specializing in a broad spectrum of NYC real estate transactions, ranging from $350,000 to $23 million.
 Renowned for his exceptional work ethic and outstanding communication skills, Brett has a distinguished track record of success.
 His expertise has led to multiple appearances on Bravo’s Million Dollar Listing New York.
-Alongside his business partner, Brett represents over 400 exclusive apartments.

 With extensive knowledge in luxury sales and rentals across Manhattan, Brooklyn, and Queens, Brett is a Certified Negotiation Expert and Certified Buyer Representative.
 His vast experience and extensive network of industry contacts provide his loyal clientele with all necessary resources, whether they are buying, selling, or renting a home.